Fantastic Things to Do in Sifnos, Greece

 This church is quite old, dating back to the sixteenth century, and it’s a popular place in Sifnos as it is considered a miraculous temple.

-If religious art is something that interests you, then head to the village of Exambella, where you can also check out the small Ecclesiastical Museum in the Monastery of Panagia Vrysiani.
+If religious art interests you, head to the village of Exambella, where you can also check out the small Ecclesiastical Museum in the Monastery of Panagia Vrysiani.

 things to do in Sifnos

-One of the most beautiful settlements on the island, Vathi is the perfect place to spend a whole day.
+One of the most beautiful settlements on the island, Vathy (or Vathi), is the perfect place to spend a whole day.
 It is a quiet village by the sea with a gorgeous and quiet beach perfect for families.

-Right by the small harbor of Vathi and along its wide beach, you will find delicious taverns as well as some good rooms and studios for those who want a very relaxing stay.
+Right by the small harbor of Vathy and along its wide beach, you will find delicious taverns and some good rooms and studios for those who want a relaxing stay.

 things to do in Sifnos

-Remember that driving in the village is not possible, so you will need to park your car and then head down to the beach and move around on foot.
+Remember that driving in the village is impossible, so you must park your car, head down to the beach, and move around on foot.

 Visit the Fishing Village of Herronissos